NYC reels after days of unrest amid nationwide protests

 “We believe in peaceful protest.
 We believe in civil disobedience.
 We believe in people exercising their democratic rights, but not attacking police officers, not attacking communities,” Mayor Bill de Blasio said at briefing late Saturday night.

-Similar protests flared around the nation in response to Floyd’s death.
+Similar protests flared around the nation in response to the Minnesota death of George Floyd.
 Floyd, who was black, died Monday after a white Minneapolis police officer pressed his knee on his neck until he stopped breathing.

-In New York, crowds flooded the streets of a city still under a lockdown enacted two months ago when it became the U.S. epicenter of the coronavirus pandemic.
+Cleanup was under way Sunday morning in New York City, which is still under a lockdown enacted two months ago when it became the U.S. epicenter of the coronavirus pandemic.

-Officers sprayed crowds with chemicals, and video showed two police cruisers lurching into a crowd of demonstrators on a Brooklyn street, knocking several to the ground, after people attacked it with thrown objects, including something on fire.
+On the Brooklyn block where two police cruisers lurched into a crowd of demonstrators Saturday, knocking several to the ground, the only sign of the previous night’s disturbance was a small pile of glass shards in the street.

+Workers power washed the sidewalk and cleaned up graffiti outside the Barclays Center, the site of two nights of demonstrations.
+In another Brooklyn neighborhood, the burnt remains of a police van torched by protesters were removed.
+Soot and broken glass was all that remained.